 Contractor personnel filling trusted roles shall be subject to all requirements stipulated in this document.
-Independent contractors and consultants who have not completed or passed the background check procedures specified above shall be permitted access to the CA's secure facilities unless they are escorted and directly supervised by people holding trusted roles at all times.
+Independent contractors and consultants who have not completed or passed the background check procedures specified above shall be permitted access to the CA's secure facilities only to the extent they are escorted and directly supervised by people holding trusted roles at all times.